wuyuxiangaaa/Study/pages/in fear of one's life.md

 - in fear of one's life #fear
+  background-color:: #533e7d
-	- The poor children live in
+	- The poor children live in fear of their lives all day.